ekarpovs/authorization-repo-mongo/readme.md

-## Authorization via ACL Package
+## Authorization definitions on MongoDb.

-A npm package for users authorization via Access Control List for Node.js projects with the auth-session.
+A npm package that provides access to authorization definitions for Node.js projects.
+The package is dedicated to be used with the @ekarpovs/authorization-checker package.
+Supports ACL - Access Control List and RBAC - Role Based Access Control methods.

 <p>
   <a href="https://www.npmjs.com/package/@ekarpovs/authorization-repo-mongo" target="_blank">